crowding/memo/README.md

 #memo
 ======

-In-memory caching of repeated computations, using pointer equivalence.
+In-memory caching of repeated computations, by pointer equivalence.

 This package wraps an R function you provide with an in-memory cache that caches the function results for repeated access.
 The cache lookup